cirosantilli/essays/thoughts.md

 We all need a spice of madness to take on the madness that is the world.

-Without technology, one cannot survive.
-Without art, one cannot live.

 Why do countries with the term "Democratic" or related on their official name, tend to be the least democratic? **People**'s Republic of China, "**Democratic** Republic of Congo".

-Financial institutions make a lot of money.
-As a consequence, they adopt new technologies very quickly.
-The very contrary of educational institutions.

-Turing completeness is enough for mathematicians.
-Humans however need "runs Debian".

-Science is the reverse engineering of nature.

-Media for humans is not byte streams.
-It is magic (the effect of watching a video / image / audio).